State Court Judge:

 Rebecca Rolader Streetman, a South Gwinnett High School class of 1992 graduate, is the Law and Justice Program Specialist for Gwinnett County Public Schools.
 She received her Bachelor of Science in Education from The University of Georgia in 1997 and began teaching at her alma mater in 1998.
-She later went back to The University of Georgia and earned her Master’s in Education in 2001 and her Specialist in Education in 2004.
+She later went back to The University of Georgia and earned her Master’s in Education in 2001 and her Specialist in Education in 2004 and completed her Doctorate Degree from Liberty University in 2018.
 She has deep roots in Gwinnett County, where her parents were raised, married, and still reside.
-Ms. Streetman is also the mother to two children who attend school in Gwinnett County.
-In her twenty years of teaching at South Gwinnett High School, she has taught various forms of Business and Law and has designed and written numerous curricula for her students over the years.
+Dr. Streetman is also the mother to two children who attend school in Gwinnett County.
+In her twenty years of teaching at South Gwinnett High School, she has taught various forms of Business and Law and has designed and written numerous curricula for students thoughout the state of Georgia.
 She was also a Reviewer for the textbook, Law for Business and Personal Use (19th edition), South-Western Publishing, 2012.

 Magistrate Court Judge:

 Judge Kimberly A. Gallant